 After the study of Euclid’s text, students will have the option of continuing their mathematical studies to consolidate their competence in calculus, algebra, mechanics and statistics.

-At the end of the course all students should be sufficiently confident in the subject to teach Mathematics up to GCSE (age 16) in the UK system.
+At the end of the course all students should be sufficiently confident in the subject to teach Mathematics at least to KS3 (age 14) in the UK system

 The place of this limited scientific component in the context of a humanities degree is an important one; it ought to be permit students to see the way in which scientific ways of thinking and reasoning complement the poetic voice explored in literature study.
-In practical terms it should also equip them to teach Mathematics in high school at least up to age 16, and sciences up to age 13 or 14 (or indeed combined Science GCSE in the UK system, up to age 16.)
+In practical terms it should also equip them to teach Mathematics and Sciences in high school at least up to age 14, and – depending on a student’s individual strengths – sciences up to age 13 or 14 (or indeed combined Science GCSE in the UK system, up to age 16.)